Dhasaprakash/experience-api/banking-experience-api-design-pattern_v2.md

 - Specific implementation technologies or frameworks
 - Detailed API specifications or schemas
 - Internal Process API or System API designs
-- DevOps practices for API deployment
+- DevOps practices for API deployment - required or not

 ## Solution